ossbk/-Sudoku-Game-With-GUI-/README.md

 # Note
 To run the game simply run the GUI.py file from IDLE or the command line.
 Both files (Solver and GUI) must be in the same directory.

-You require to import the library 'Pygame' to play this game.
+You are required to import the library 'Pygame' to play this game.